 The EQ, FLTR, DYN and M/S LEDs indicate that these functions are active.

-AFL will be heard through the monitor loudspeakers (main or small).
-AFL will be heard in surround if surround panning is in use and the loudspeaker system is surround.
+AFL will be heard through the monitor loudspeakers (main or small) in surround if surround panning is in use (and the loudspeaker system is surround).

 Fader Assign Button LEDs